akellermann97/brot-dev/content/photography/q2-review/q2-review.md

 from this lens.
 I don't see it in every photo, but I can *feel* it.
 If this doesn't bother you or you don't notice it, that's great!

+This was all brought to my attention by [Samuel Lintaro's](https://www.lintaro.de) video on why he sold his Q2.

 # Closing Thoughts
 The Leica Q2 is a beautiful camera that can render beautiful images.
 It's unrivaled in its category, and its a camera that feels great to use and was my